-Appanoose Weekly meals menu
+Appanoose weekly meals menu

 Appanoose County Weekly Meals is an ecumenical/community organization that provides a free meal with fellowship on Monday evenings from 5-6 p.m. at Faith United Methodist Church on Highway 5 north of John Deere.

-The menu for Nov.
-25 is turkey, mashed potatoes and gravy, dressing, green bean casserole, rolls, and pumpkin pie for dessert and milk, lemonade, tea, water or coffee to drink.
-Faith United Methodist Church will host this meal.
-This will be our Thanksgiving meal.
+The menu for Dec.
+2 is sloppy joes, potato salad, mac and cheese, chips, and brownies and ice cream for dessert and milk, lemonade, tea, water or coffee to drink.
+The Boy Scouts will host this meal.

 If Centerville Schools are canceled due to inclement weather, the weekly meal will not be served that evening.